Mental rotation

-Example problem based on Shepard & Metzlar's "Mental Rotation Task": are these two three-dimensional shapes identical when rotated?
+Example problem based on Shepard & Metzler's "Mental Rotation Task": are these two three-dimensional shapes identical when rotated?

 Mental rotation is the ability to rotate mental representations of two-dimensional and three-dimensional objects as it is related to the visual representation of such rotation within the human mind.
 There is a relationship between areas of the brain associated with perception and mental rotation.
 There could also be a relationship between the cognitive rate of spatial processing, general intelligence and mental rotation.

 Mental rotation can be described as the brain moving objects in order to help understand what they are and where they belong.
 Mental rotation has been studied to try to figure out how the mind recognizes objects in their environment.
 Researchers generally call such objects stimuli.
 Mental rotation is one cognitive function for the person to figure out what the altered object is.

 Mental rotation can be separated into the following cognitive stages: